Recipe by Barbi

 French baguettes, cut into 1/2 inch slices

 Being a cheese addict, this turned out to be one of my favorites.
 Don't attempt to go lite or fat-free on this recipe, because you'll be missing the best part.
 I did have to add a little more mayo to make the mixture spreadable...using high-quality black olives, fresh green onions and the crustiest bread you can find will make this a major treat.
 UPDATE: 01/06/06- I still have to say that this is the most requested appetizer for every party that I attend.
-People want to know if the cheesy bread will be there, regardless if we are attending.
-1/2 a packet of ranch is really all you need (otherwise will be too salty)...definitely experiment with other toppings such as grilled chicken, sun-dried tomatoes, roasted red peppers, etc. Yum.
+People want to know if the cheesy bread will be there, regardless if we will be!
+1/2 a packet of ranch is really all you need (otherwise will be too salty)...definitely experiment with other toppings such as grilled chicken, sun-dried tomatoes, roasted red peppers, or even a spicy chipotle in adobo kick!
+Yum.

 This was ok.
 I received mixed reviews.
 Many said that it was too salty and others didn't like the mayo taste...said it was too strong.
 Don't think that I will be trying this one again, but thanks for the post.